11 Bizarre Obsessions of the Wealthy

 While watches have long been a symbol of wealth, the ultra-rich take this obsession to an investment level.
 Rare, vintage watches from brands like Patek Philippe or Rolex are not just fashion statements; they’re treated as valuable assets that appreciate over time.

 Some billionaires have watch collections worth tens of millions.
-In December 2024, Tom Brady’s $11 million auction will include his collection of luxury watches.
+In December 2024, Tom Brady’s $11 million auction included his collection of luxury watches.